somebloke1/chroma_mcp_server/docs/api_reference.md

 Sets or updates the description of a collection.
 The description is stored within the collection's metadata under the `description` key.

+**Note:** This tool will fail if the collection has immutable settings (e.g., `hnsw:space`).
+Set the description during creation in such cases.

 #### Parameters for chroma_set_collection_description

 | Name | Type | Required | Description |